 How do you measure and improve employee productivity?

 By measuring the productivity of your company, you’ll be able to make changes such as adding employees to better enable you to meet your deadlines.
 Understanding the productivity of your employees also allows you to work out how efficient your company is overall.
-There are several ways to measure and improve productivity – and in this blog we’ll discuss how to do both.
+There are several ways to measure and improve productivity – and in this blog we’ll discuss how to improve employee productivity.

 Some useful measurements are things like how quickly customers are served, how many calls are made, or how many orders are dispatched.
 Depending on your industry, it might be easier to measure group output instead.

 The timely completion of tasks to a high standard is vital in measuring employee performance.
-By monitoring the quality of work as well as the quantity, any training needs can be identified quickly.
+By monitoring the quality of work as well as the quantity, any training needs should be clear quickly.

 How to improve employee productivity